amol410/DataGrid/README.md

    git clone https://github.com/amol410/DataGrid.git

-5. If required go to the directory cd datagrid
+4. If required go to the directory cd datagrid

-6. Open VsCode or Any other code editor and run these commands for creating files and executing them into database (if sqlite database shown in directory following commands not required)
+5. Open VsCode or Any other code editor and run these commands for creating files and executing them into database (if sqlite database shown in directory following commands not required)

    python manage.py makemigrations

    python manage.py migrate

-8. Runserver using following command
+6. Runserver using following command

    python manage.py runserver

+7. While Signup, Your username must be different from password and in password use Capital letter, Small letters and one Special Charecter and a Number

 Functionality --